MirrorNetworking/Mirror/README.md

 ## Donations
 Mirror is developed by volunteers.
 If you like what we are doing, consider leaving [a small donation](https://www.patreon.com/MirrorTelepathy).

-## Build
-Building Mirror yourself is very easy.
-Simply download the project, open it in Visual Studio or Rider, build it once for Release and once for Release-Editor.
-You will then find all the necessary DLLs in the Output directory.

 ## Benchmarks
 * Telepathy [1000 connections](https://github.com/vis2k/Telepathy) test